How To

 Standout feature: Simplicity.
 You can create and launch a card sort in minutes with almost no learning curve.
 The participant experience is equally minimal and fast.

 Biggest drawback: Limited analysis.
 You get grouping data, but the analytical tools are basic.
 No similarity matrix, no dendrogram, limited export options.
-For anything beyond a quick directional study, you will need to move your data into another tool.
+For anything beyond a quick directional study, you'll need to move your data into another tool.

 Best for: One-off card sorts where speed matters more than analytical depth.